U.S. senators say social media letting algorithms 'run wild'

 He said the issue is the lack of human judgment.

-“If YouTube, Facebook or Twitter employees, rather than computers, were making the recommendations, (they) would they have recommended these awful videos in the first place,” Schatz said.
+“If YouTube, Facebook or Twitter employees, rather than computers, were making the recommendations, would they have recommended these awful videos in the first place,” Schatz said.
 “Companies are letting algorithms run wild and only using humans to clean up the mess ...
 Algorithms are amoral.”

 Senator Richard Blumenthal, a Democrat, agreed with Schatz that algorithms are running wild - but added “they are running wild in secrecy.”

 Blumenthal and Senator Marsha Blackburn wrote YouTube’s CEO this month, raising concerns that YouTube “recommendation mechanism continues to actively and automatically push sensitive videos involving children.”
+A number of senators from both parties are working on legislation to commission a $95 million five-year National Institute of Health research initiative to investigate the impact of tech on kids, Senator Ed Markey said.

 Maggie Stanphill, director of user director of User Experience at Google, said the company has listened to concerns from senators about its YouTube recommendations system.